Hives/makers-notes/week-1/oop-concepts.md

 ## <a name="segregation">Interface Segregation Principle</a>

 No client should be forced to depend on methods it does not use.
 So... if you're only using a subset of the interface, you should still be able to use it if some of the rest of it is broken?
+Or something?

 ## <a name="dependency-inversion">Dependency Inversion Principle</a>

 High-level (e.g. business logic) objects should not depend on low-level (e.g. database querying and I/O) implementation details.

+Here's a good article on this principle, specifically w.r.t.
+Ruby: <http://www.getlaura.com/dependency-inversion-principle-in-ruby/>